dhruvp/math-blog/_posts/2015-02-24-understanding-core-async-examples.md

 };
 {% endhighlight %}

-This does indeed works like Nolen's example.
+This does indeed work like Nolen's example.
 Whenever one of my processes fires an event, it will add the event to the collector, and then render and peek will be called on the collector to display the values.
 And indeed, the array passed in to peek and render will not be mutated.

 Note that Nolen, much like us, uses mutable state to collect the events from the separate processes.
 A channel is indeed an example shared mutable state!

 So what's the big deal?
 =======================

 It seems like we were able to recreate Nolen's solution in JS without too much crazyness.
 So what's the big deal after all?
 I think it is this: Nolen's solution uses no callbacks and I think that's really his main point.
-In this toy example it may not seem like a big deal, but for those who've dealt with callback hell, it probably will be a big deal.
-Callback hell is essentially a way of describing the following problem - Callbacks are not a good way of representing processes and flows through a program.
+In this toy example it may not seem like a big deal, but for those who've dealt with callback hell, it probably will be.
+Callback hell is essentially a way of describing the following problem - Callbacks are not always a good way of representing processes and flows through a program.
 This is because if you want to impose any kind of ordering on multiple such callbacks, you quickly start nesting callbacks which leads to code that can be hard to understand.
-On the other hand, the ideas used by core async do a great job of explaining processes.
+On the other hand, the ideas used by Core.Async do a great job of explaining processes.
 In Nolen's code, it's clear that the following happen in order:

-1. An event is pulled of the channel
+1. An event is pulled off the channel
 2. That event is added to the vector of existing events to create a new vector
 3. Peek and Render are called on the new vector